FAC8/READMES/Week5/testing-redis.md

 ## Testing your database

-Your database can be accessed by your testing suite by requiring that module.
-It is possible to test your code's connection to your redis database by creating a client and testing to see if it is connecting.
+Require the redis module into your testing suite to start testing.
+For example, as below you can test your connection to the redis server.

 ```javascript
 const tape = require("tape");